josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 ### What changed

-Nothing resolved publicly.

 Federal officials continued to stop short of formally attributing the recent local water-system attacks to Iran.

 President Trump had publicly rejected Iranian involvement on 31 July and instead blamed Minnesota without presenting evidence.

 By 19 August, that divergence had remained unresolved in public for **19 days — nearly three weeks**.